Wrapped D4-branes from maximal 6D gauged supergravity: Conclusions and discussions

 \section{Conclusions and discussions}

 We have found a large number of supersymmetric solutions interpolating between locally flat domain walls and $Mkw_3\times \Sigma^2$/$Mkw_2\times \Sigma^3$-sliced domain walls from maximal gauged supergravity in six dimensions with $CSO(p,q,5-p-q)$ and $CSO(p,q,4-p-q)\ltimes \mathbb{R}^4$ gauged groups.
 Both of these gauge groups can be embedded in string/M-theory although the complete truncation ansatze have not been worked out to date.
 However, with some partial results from exceptional field theory (EFT), it is possible to study the behavior of the metric components $\hat{g}_{00}$ near the IR singularities.
 We have found that upon uplifted to type IIA theory, many solutions found in this paper admit physically acceptable singularities.
 Therefore, these solutions describe holographic RG flows across dimensions from five-dimensional field theories to non-conformal field theories in three/two dimensions and are expected to arise from D4-branes wrapped on $\Sigma^2$ and $\Sigma^3$. \\ It is interesting to construct the complete truncation ansatze of type IIA theory on both $H^{p,q}\times \mathbb{R}^{5-p-q}$ and $H^{p,q}\times \mathbb{R}^{4-p-q}\times S^1$.
 This would allow to uplift the solutions found here to explicit solutions of type IIA theory in which the interpretation in terms of various brane configurations involving D4-branes wrapped on $\Sigma^2$ and $\Sigma^3$ is possible.
 Identifying the dual field theories in both five and three/two dimensions participating in these RG flows across dimensions could also be of particular interest.
 With some of the solutions given analytically, we hope the present results could provide a very useful tool to further study along these and related directions.
-Extending the present study to the case of D4-branes wrapped on spindles and topological disks as in the recent results \cite{non-confornal_brane_spindle,non-conformal_brane_Minwoo} is also worth considering. \\ \\{ {\textbf{Acknowledgement}}} \\ P. N. is supported by the faculty research grants from Faculty of Science, Ramkhamhaeng University.
+Extending the present study to the case of D4-branes wrapped on spindles and topological disks as in the recent results \cite{non-confornal_brane_spindle,non-conformal_brane_Minwoo} is also worth considering.